MediaComem/comem-archidep/subjects/ssl/README.md

 <p class='center'><img class='w80' src='images/invalid-certificate.png' /></p>

-In this example, Chrome indicates that there is an error of type `NET::ERR_CERT_AUTHORITY_INVALID` error.
+In this example, Chrome indicates that there is an error of type `NET::ERR_CERT_AUTHORITY_INVALID`.
 This means that there is no valid **certificate authority** that guarantees that this certificate is valid.

 #### Self-signed root certificate

-Your TLS certificate is not valid because is is a **self-signed** certificate.
+Your TLS certificate is not valid because it is a **self-signed** certificate.

 <p class='center'><img class='w80' src='images/invalid-certificate-details.png' /></p>